Where & who are we?

 Ancient Ways is located in Oregon’s mid-Willamette Valley, and is based in Lacomb, a rural area in the foothills of the Cascades at Scio’s backdoor.
 The organization, as a community, is an ever-changing organism.
 The local people who have created this network extend east to Sweet Home, south to Lebanon and Eugene, west to Albany, Philomath, and Corvallis and north to Monmouth, Stayton and Salem.
 This includes those who have been brought together by sharing the sweet sounds of Zimbabwean music, as well as those who find connection in the heart of Ancient Ways as a center for healing of both our planet and ourselves.

-The current Board of Directors is Jan Six, Helen Six, Debby Vajda, Tina Su, and Melissa Chamberlin-Bihun.
+The current Board of Directors is Jan Six, Helen Six, Debby Vajda, Heidi Beck, and Melissa Chamberlin-Bihun.
 Read more about our board here.

 Mary Ann Tarr, a dear friend and long time Board member who passed on in May of 2012, contributed for many years in a variety of roles from Treasurer to Board Chair.
 She had been a specialist in working with the deaf children in the mid-Willamette Valley and so gratefully shared those gifts with our project, researching and supplying hearing tests and hearing aids from the US and Harare, as well as providing counsel for all children we came across who needed the assistance in Zimbabwe.